Her grandfather and uncle were Hokies. Two siblings and several cousins are Hokies. Her husband and son are, too.

 Over the years, Swan’s role grew along with the division itself.
 She played a crucial part in expanding Virginia Tech’s global reach, managing complex budgets for international programs and facilitating partnerships with universities worldwide.

-“For the past three decades Jane has been a great colleague and partner in helping advance Virginia Tech’s presence across the commonwealth and the globe,” said John Dooley, who served as vice president from 2003 to 2012.
+“For the past three decades Jane has been a great colleague and partner in helping advance Virginia Tech’s presence across the commonwealth and the globe,” said John Dooley, who served as vice president from 2003-12.
 “Her dedication to the university and her diligence have been instrumental in making Virginia Tech one of the premier land-grant universities in the country.”

 Swan said the work was meaningful but often challenging because much of what she was tasked with doing had no precedent at the university.
 “I got to sort of create structures, mechanisms, payment processes — hiring people and putting things together that didn’t exist before.
 And there weren’t any templates for doing this,” she said.
 “I don’t like being bored, and in this job I certainly haven’t been.”